- Healthy, natural source (Acacia senegal and Acacia seyal), 100% organic

 In those taking the supplement, levels of HDL (‘good’) cholesterol increased by around 20%, while there no change was seen in the placebo group.
 Triglyceride levels remained unchanged in both groups, while the visceral adiposity index decreased by 23.7% in those taking the acacia gum.

 These findings support the conclusions of three other studies (one human (26) and two animal (27-28)), which demonstrated a potential anti-obesity effect from acacia gum.
-The researchers believe their results could be explained by possible improvements in insulin sensitivity and glucose homeostasis (29).
+The researchers believe their results could be explained by possible improvements in glucose homeostasis (29).

 None of the authors declared any conflict of interest in relation to this study.